ToyotaInfoTech/RAMN/docs/hardware/Fabrication/flashing.rst

     The program should display "Start operation achieved successfully" in green when it is successful.
     If you encounter too many issues, try using the Linux dfu-util tool instead.

+.. _jtag_interface:

 JTAG Hardware Interface
 -----------------------

-You can also reprogram ECUs using an `ST-LINK/V2 <https://www.st.com/en/development-tools/st-link-v2.html>`_ and the `STM32CubeProgrammer <https://www.st.com/en/development-tools/stm32cubeprog.html>`_ tool.
+You can also reprogram and debug ECUs using an `ST-LINK/V2 <https://www.st.com/en/development-tools/st-link-v2.html>`_ tool.
-You should be able to reprogram ECUs using other hardware/software compatible with STM32; however, we have not tested them.
+You should be able to reprogram and debug ECUs using other hardware/software compatible with STM32; however, we have not tested them.

 With the JTAG interface, you can only flash one ECU at once, so you need to repeat the firmware flashing steps for each ECU.
 Always make sure ECU A is programmed first, otherwise other ECUs may not be powered.